Biofouling: Biocides

 Biocides are chemical substances that kill or deter microorganisms responsible for biofouling.
 The biocide is typically applied as a paint, i.e. through physical adsorption.
 The biocides prevent the formation of biofilms.
 Other biocides are toxic to larger organisms in biofouling, such as algae.
 Formerly, the so-called tributyltin (TBT) compounds were used as biocides (and thus anti-fouling agents).
 TBTs are toxic to both microorganisms and larger aquatic organisms.
 The international maritime community has phased out the use of organotin-based coatings.
 Replacing organotin compounds is dichlorooctylisothiazolinone.
 This compound, however, also suffers from broad toxicity to marine organisms.

 Ultrasonic antifouling

 Ultrasonic transducers may be mounted in or around the hull of small to medium-sized boats.
 Research has shown these systems can help reduce fouling, by initiating bursts of ultrasonic waves through the hull medium to the surrounding water, killing or denaturing the algae and other microorganisms that form the beginning of the fouling sequence.
 The systems cannot work on wooden-hulled boats, or boats with a soft-cored composite material, such as wood or foam.
 The systems have been loosely based on technology proven to control algae blooms.

 Energy methods

 Pulsed laser irradiation is commonly used against diatoms.
 Plasma pulse technology is effective against zebra mussels and works by stunning or killing the organisms with microsecond-duration energizing of the water with high-voltage electricity.

-Similarly, another method shown to be effective against algae buildups bounced brief high-energy acoustic pulses down pipes.
+Similarly, another method shown to be effective against algae buildups bounces brief high-energy acoustic pulses down pipes.